Jack Ormondroyd

-Jack Ormondroyd (born 7 November 1991) is a professional rugby league footballer who plays as a for Oldham Roughyeds in the Championship.
+Jack Ormondroyd (born 7 November 1991) is a professional rugby league footballer who plays as a for the Bradford Bulls in the Betfred Super League.

 He played for Featherstone Rovers in two separate spells in the Championship.
 Ormondroyd played for the Leeds Rhinos in the Super League, and on loan from Leeds at Featherstone in the Championship and the York City Knights in League 1.

 Background

 Ormondroyd was born in Birmingham, England.
 He is the son of English former professional footballer Ian Ormondroyd.

 Career

 Ormondroyd played in Australia for the Thirlmere Roosters in Group 6 Country Rugby League.

 Featherstone Rovers

 Ormondroyd then played for Featherstone Rovers in the Championship.

 Ormondroyd played seven games for Leeds in the 2017 Super League season but did not feature in the clubs playoffs campaign or their grand final victory over Castleford.

 In the 2019 RFL Championship season, Ormondroyd played 29 games for Featherstone including their Million Pound Game loss against Toronto.
 In 2020, Ormondroyd joined Salford.
 In the 2022 Super League season, he played 26 games including the clubs semi-final loss against St Helens.
 In the 2023 Super League season, he played 24 matches for Salford as the club finished 7th on the table and missed the playoffs.
 In the 2024 Super League season, Ormondroyd managed only 13 appearances for the year with Salford.